 - Structural standouts

 - Platform flooring

-However, even though the package may state that they are reusable, they are almost certainly designed for ONE TIME use.
+Keep in mind that even though the package may state that a fire escape ladder is reusable, they are almost certainly designed for ONE TIME use.
 This means that if you have ever used it for a fire emergency escape, it is not advised to use it again.
 As the fire will cause the metal escape ladder to bend and any polyester or nylon material will melt.